egustavsson/runExomeDepth/README.md

 To run the analysis, you need:

-  - a set of BAM files for which to call CNVs - one sample per BAM file
+  - a set of `BAM` files for which to call CNVs - one sample per `BAM` file
-  - a set of BAM files to use as the baseline - one sample per BAM file
+  - a set of `BAM` files to use as the baseline - one sample per `BAM` file
-  - indexed BAM files (.bai) for all the above BAM files
+  - indexed `BAM` files (`BAI`) for all the above `BAM` files
-  - a BED file of the target region of your exome capture or targeted sequencing data.
+  - a `BED` file of the target region of your exome capture or targeted sequencing data.
 If this is not supplied hg19 will be used.
-  - an annotation file (GTF/GFF).
+  - an annotation file (`GTF`/`GFF`).
 This needs to match the build of your targets.
 If this is not supplied ensembl version 71 (hg19) will be used.
+These can be downloaded from [Ensembl](https://www.ensembl.org/index.html) or [GENCODE](https://www.ensembl.org/index.html).

 It is advisable to do the indexing of the BAM files prior to running the pipeline.
 If the dates of the index files are older than the BAM files, ExomeDepth will throw an error.
 Indexing of BAM files can be done by: